 To help kids clear their minds for sleep, mindfulness practitioner Clare Kelly suggests trying a ‘beditation’ technique.
 Start with them lying in bed, legs out straight and arms by their sides.
 Then, ask them to take long, slow breaths – with each exhale, ask them to feel the tension drain out of their limbs.
 Ask them to feel the weight of their body on the bed.
 Move up from their toes to the tips of their fingers, asking them to sense any tension, then slowly let it go.

-Short on time but want to start practicing meditation?
+Short on time but want to start practising meditation?
 Read our guide to getting started in just two minutes.